What Does It Mean to Ask Amiss in the Bible?

 FAQs

-Where does the phrase 'ask amiss' appear in the Bible?
+Where does the phrase 'ask amiss' actually appear in the Bible?

-Is there an Islamic equivalent to asking amiss?
+Does Judaism have an equivalent concept to asking amiss?

 0 Community answers